handley-lab/anesthetic/README.rst

 - Computation of Bayesian evidences, Kullback-Liebler divergences and Bayesian model dimensionalities.
 - Marginalised 1d and 2d plots.
-- Dynamic replaying of nested sampling run
+- Dynamic replaying of nested sampling.

-This tool was designed primarily for use with nested sampling, although it can be used for normal MCMC chains.
+This tool was designed primarily for use with nested sampling outputs, although it can be used for normal MCMC chains.

 For an interactive view of a nested sampling run, you can use the ``anesthetic`` script.